Attn: Advanced Freelancers

 This community focuses more on connection and relationships than content and programming.

-I honestly don’t want to flood members with TONS of content because is that really what any of us need?
-More content?
+I don’t want to flood members with tons of content because is more content what any of us need?
 People showing up to listen to Austin deliver a sermon about [insert freelance issue here]?

 The more content and events a community has, the less valuable each thing becomes by association, and the easier it becomes for members to deprioritize any one event or piece of content because there's always another one.